astutespruce/sarp-connectivity/analysis/prep/network/README.md

 - https://www.sfei.org/data/california-aquatic-resource-inventory-cari-version-03-gis-data
   These were downloaded on 2/19/2022 to `data/states/ca/CA_Lakes.shp` and `data/states/ca/CARIv0.3.gdb`.

-#### South Carolina

-South Carolina data are available at: ftp://ftpdata.dnr.sc.gov/gisdata/elev/Hydrolines/SCHydroBreakline.zip These were downloaded manually on 3/17/2021 to `data/states/sc/SCBreakline.gdb`.

 #### Oregon

 Oregon data are available at: https://spatialdata.oregonexplorer.info/geoportal/details;id=3439a3c43f9f4c4499802f55898b7dd8

 These were downloaded on 2/19/2022 to `data/states/or/wb_oregon.shp`.

+#### South Carolina

+South Carolina data are available at: ftp://ftpdata.dnr.sc.gov/gisdata/elev/Hydrolines/SCHydroBreakline.zip These were downloaded manually on 3/17/2021 to `data/states/sc/SCBreakline.gdb`.

+#### South Dakota

+South Dakota waterbody data are available at https://opendata2017-09-18t192802468z-sdbit.opendata.arcgis.com/datasets/052112ac4fce4489a55c7da9aa9a702c_0/about
+These were downloaded manually on 3/8/2022 to `data/states/sd/State_Waterbodies.shp`.

 #### Washington State